DX Streak #4

 For those new to reading about my DX streaks, a bit of an explanation is perhaps in order.
 It is simply working at least one DX station each and every day.
 The USA and Canada do not qualify as DX for the streak.
 The QSOs must be made using CW, QRP, and simple wire antennas, from my location here in the river valley town of Kittanning, PA.

-These lines show the percentage of my DX QSOs during the streak sorted by band and continent.
+The first update is this table that shows the percentage of my DX QSOs during the streak sorted by band and continent.
+Updates following that will come later.

 YEAR QSOS 10M 12M 15M 17M 20M 30M 40M 80M AF AN AS EU NA OC SA SF NOTES